albertozeni/LOGAN/README.md

 ```
 **Each line of the input contains a pair of sequences to align**: the query sequence (seqV), the starting position of the seed on the query sequence (posV), the target sequence (seqH), the starting position of the seed on the target sequence (posH), and the relative strand ("c" if on opposite strands, "n" otherwise).
 Tab separated.

+LOGAN has been incorporated as part of the [**BELLA**](https://github.com/giuliaguidi/bella) genomic pipeline.
+BELLA is a computationally efficient and highly accurate long-read to long-read aligner and overlapper.
+Users can optionally use LOGAN as pairwise alignment kernel.

 ## Performance Analysis

 LOGAN and [SeqAn](https://github.com/seqan/seqan) execution times in seconds for 100K alignments (Power9 platform with 6 NVIDIA Tesla V100S).